Geometric stabilisation via p-adic integration: Introduction

 \begin{theorem}[Weil] Let $X/\Oo_F$ be a smooth scheme of relative dimension $d$.
 There exists a canonical measure $\mu_{can}$ on the set $X(\Oo_F)$, such that for a $k$-rational point $x \in X(k)$ we have

 In particular, one has $\vol(X(\Oo_F)) = \frac{|X(k)|}{q^d}$. \end{theorem}

-Our article relies on a refinement of Weil's formula to varieties with quotient singularities which is the content of Section \ref{padicint}.
-Let $\Mc / \Oo_F$ be a smooth and tame Deligne-Mumford stack, which is generically a scheme as in Situation \ref{situation:locally_quotient}.
+Our article relies on a refinement of Weil's formula to varieties with tame quotient singularities which is the content of Section \ref{padicint}.
+Let $\Mc / \Oo_F$ be a smooth and tame Deligne-Mumford stack satisfying the assumptions of Situation \ref{situation:locally_quotient}.
 Denote by $M$ the coarse moduli space of $\Mc$ and by $U \subset M$ the maximal open over which the quotient $\Mc \to M$ is an isomorphism.
 The key object for $p$-adic integration on $\Mc$ is the $F$-analytic manifold

 as it admits a real-valued measure $\vol_{\Mc}$.
 Furthermore we construct a specialisation map

 where $I_{\widehat{\mu}}\Mc(k)$ is a twisted version of the usual inertia stack, taking into account possibly non-constant automorphism groups, and the brackets $[ \cdot ]$ denote the set of isomorphism classes in a groupoid.
 The main result of Section \ref{padicint} is the following. \begin{theorem}[Theorem \ref{thm:volume}] For every $x \in I_{\widehat{\mu}}\Mc(k)$ we have